thicccat688/peerberrypy/README.md

   logout -> Logs out of Peerberry and revokes your access token.
 Recommended to use after you finish all your operations.

 Note:
-The authentication logic is executed automatically upon initializing the API instance, only logout needs to be done manually.
+The login is executed automatically upon initializing the API instance, only logout needs to be done manually (Login is still possible to do manually, but not recommended).
 </pre>

 ## Contributing